Light

 3. 3

 Propagate the pruned cuttings if they include healthy node sections.
-Neon Pothos cuttings showing some vivid chartreuse color are especially appealing propagation material.
+Neon Pothos cuttings showing some vivid chartreuse color are especially appealing propagation material, and rooting a few gives you replacement growth to fill back into the pot once the parent plant recovers its form.

 Prevention